 Affiliate links in this post will be clearly marked with a *.
 Clicking one of these links means I earn a discount or receive payment.

-AD.
-Taking the time to eat seasonally this autumn is not only easy on the environment.
 You can also take advantage of the many heart healthy foods that are in abundance this time of year!

 Whilst it’s important to eat a well-balanced diet all year round, autumn is a great time to start thinking about your heart health in particular.
 A nutritious varied diet, along with a healthy lifestyle, could help to reduce your risk of heart disease, diabetes and high blood pressure, all whilst enjoying the wide variety of healthy autumnal foods that the UK has to offer.